Messi, Neymar lead Barca to 3-2 comeback , Arsenal wins

 Feb.
 01, 2015

-Star players Lionel Messi and Neymar came to the rescue Sunday to ensure Barcelona remained in the hunt for the Spanish league title.
+Lionel Messi and Neymar came to the rescue on Sunday to keep Barcelona in the hunt for the Spanish league title.

 Here is a look at Europe's major leagues: